 The primary role of the Alliance is to serve as the planning and coordinating entity for homeless assistance providers and related mainstream housing and service providers.
 The group accomplishes this through its three regional councils (north, west, and south) and a board of directors made up of representatives from all three regions.
 The board and councils each meet monthly, and their activities are guided by a governance charter.
-Providers in the Continuum are expected to participate in a coordinated entry system that is scheduled to launch during CY2017.
+Providers in the Continuum are expected to participate in a coordinated entry system that was launched during CY2016.